 When filing by mail for a duplicate certificate of title, send:

 - The completed form to the office of your local county clerk;

 - Proof of any liens discharged for the vehicle, if applicable.

 Please note that additional fees may apply.
 Also, if there are any liens remaining on the vehicle, the duplicate title request must originate from the lienholder, and the duplicate title will be sent to the first lienholder on record.
 Lienholders and out-of-state applicants should apply through the office of the county clerk of the owner’s last Tennessee residence.

 In addition to providing the items listed above, when filing in person at your county clerk's office, you will need the following:

 - Proof of identification, such as a driver’s license or valid passport (Acceptable Forms of Identification);

-- A notarized Power of Attorney from the owner if someone other than the vehicle owner files for the duplicate title.
+- Power of Attorney from the owner if someone other than the vehicle owner files for the duplicate title.

 Even though a vehicle is titled in two individuals' names, only one signature is required when applying for a duplicate title.